reach-lab/MixWildGUI/index.md

 # MixWild #

+### What is this project about? ###
+MixWILD (Also Mixed model analysis with Intensive Longitudinal Data) is a desktop GUI-based application for examining the effects of variance and slope of time-varying variables in intensive longitudinal data, especially the ones collected using ecological momentary assessments.

 ### Please submit your email prior to downloading the application so we can notify you of major software updates ###
 {% include formspree.html %}